-The Kindreds began as a writing group in October 2010, meeting at Shari’s diner to drink coffee, eat pie, do timed writes, and share the often solitary writer’s life in a community of kindred spirits.
-The group has changed over the years, but the camaraderie, friendship, support, and drive has only increased with time.
-Each of us is committed to bringing a little bit of beauty, truth, and light into the world through our writing, and this magazine is our collaborative offering.
+The Kindreds began as a writing group in Seattle in October 2010, meeting at Shari’s diner to drink coffee, eat pie, do timed writes, and share the often solitary writer’s life in a community of kindred spirits.
+This magazine became our collaborative offering with our first issue in May 2015.
+After nearly six years, Kindred Mag is being retired in March of 2021.

 Bridget Beth Collins forages flowers, paints botanicals, writes sci fi and fantasy, and adores moths.
 She is constantly seeking light and beauty in a world she finds frightening and dark.
 When she finds it, she cannot help but share it with gleeful enthusiasm.
 She resides in Ravenna, Seattle with a bunch of dwarfs (her husband and three little boys) in a cottage with a round door.
 See her work at Floraforager.com